Gratisin-Coding/todo-app/README.md

-# AR TODO App
+# To-Do App

-AR TODO App is an todo application but in AR.
+To-Do App is a to-do application created to store your to-do list easily within your mobile phone.
-Built with flutter and dart.
+Built with Flutter and Dart.

 ## Getting Started